QuantumTux/thisoldtoolbox-aix/README.md

 ## aixnetreport

-Based on my **ethreport** tool from Linux, this tool tries to do something similar in AIX.
+Based on my **ethreport** tool from Linux, this tool does something similar in AIX.

 <details>
 <summary>Read more about aixnetreport</summary>

   While I could figure out storage in the AIX world, I found the networking component of AIX obtuse and needlessly complex.
 I don't understand the reason behind **ent** *vs* **en** devices.

-  I also found it astonishing that AIX didn't support detecting Link State until AIX 7.1.3.3, and it still required setting a specific attribute on the LPAR interface.
+  I also found it astonishing that AIX didn't support detecting Link State until AIX 7.1.3.3, and even then it still required setting a specific attribute on the LPAR interface.

 </details>

 ## aixopenf

-AIX didn't seem to have equivalent of the **lsof** tool in Linux.
+AIX didn't seem to have equivalent of the **lsof** tool in Linux, so I created this.

 <details>
 <summary>Read more about aixopenf</summary>